Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!

 If you love sunny California paired with Spanish-style buildings topped by quintessential red tiles, Santa Barbara is for you!

-After visiting twice in the last few years, I’ve compiled my list of the top things to do in Santa Barbara.
+After visiting three times in the last few years, I’ve compiled my list of the top things to do in Santa Barbara.

 Getting to Santa Barbara